YouTube |

 |

-About George I am George, a 17 year-old ham radio operator presently living in Brookings, SD.
-I was born at a very young age, and since then, I have been interested in electricity.
+About George I am George, an 18 year-old ham radio operator presently living in Brookings, SD.
+I was born at a very young age in Maryland, and since then, I have been interested in electricity.
 As I grew up, I developed interest and knowledge in electrical wiring, electronics, computers, and later ham radio.
-In 2019, I created the Romeo Cat Computers channel because I wanted to document my hobbies and projects as well as make informational videos about things that have little web coverage.
-Since then, RCC has grown to many hundred subscribers.
-This website isn't necessarily a website for my YouTube channel; it's more of just a personal website.
-It mostly contains stuff about the KF0CCI station and releated radio projects.
+In 2022, I started filming trains and became a railfan.
+In 2024, I began to enter the hobby of working on cars, particularly Saturns.
+Over the last few years, I have created several YouTube channels with the purpose of sharing my hobby projects with the world.
+This website isn't necessarily for my YouTube channels; it's more of just a personal website.
+It mostly contains stuff about the KF0CCI station and related radio projects.
 It also has info about and links to other things I do.
+I graduated from Brookings High School in 2024.
+Since July of that year, I have been working at a John Deere dealership.
+For the security of myself and the company that I work for, I will not disclose any further information.
+I have been the secretary of the Brookings Radio Research Club since 2023.
 Contact: [email protected] |

 KF0CCI Home Station KF0CCI license